cswingle/choose_session/README.rst

   * The name of an individual session

   * How interested you are in the session.
-This should be a number, greater numbers indicate more interest.
+This should be a number; larger numbers indicate more interest.

 * Run it: